emiryuksel/GoodByeDPI-Manager/README.md

 # GoodByeDPI Manager

-**GoodByeDPI Manager** is a lightweight Windows desktop utility (built with **WPF, .NET 8**) that lets you install, run, and remove the [GoodByeDPI](https://github.com/ValdikSS/GoodbyeDPI) service easily — with a single click, no command line required.
+**GoodByeDPI Manager** is a lightweight Windows desktop utility (built with **WPF, .NET 8**) that lets you install, run, and remove the [GoodByeDPI](https://github.com/ValdikSS/GoodbyeDPI) service easily with a single click, no command line required.

+---

+## ▶️ Tutorial Video

+> Tutorial video will be available soon.

 ---